West Green Lake

 Perhaps we should require actual affordable housing in all neighborhoods, and look at limiting Airbnb type rentals?

-Another unanswered part of the equation and a reason to consider moving forward carefully.
+This is another unanswered part of the equation and a reason to consider moving forward carefully.

 The One Seattle Plan, specifically Neighborhood Centers, purports to "slope" building heights from the central commercial hub to residential areas.
 However, in looking at the actual zoning layouts, 5 and even 6 story buildings would be permitted right next to, within 5 feet of, small family homes.